 These prefixes are used to allow toll free calling past the borders of the country the subscriber paying for the calls resides in.
 These codes have been used to allow Caribbean callers to have toll free access in the US.
 With this type call the party placing the calls pays for the International portion of the call and the US (called subscriber) pays for the US portion of the call.
 This works within most countries using the North American Numbering Plan.

 – 9 –

 A pay per call service with fee designated by the subscriber of the 900#.
-Some of the 900 services include information services, tech support lines, polling, fax services or other pay-per-use services.
+In addition, some of the 900 services include information services, tech support lines, polling, fax services or other pay-per-use services.

-This fee is charged by each county to support the cost of emergency telephone service.
-The LEC collects the fee and sends it to each county.
+A 911 fee is charged by each county inorder to support the cost of emergency, fire, and rescue services.
+The LEC collects the 911 fee and sends it to each county.

 FCC charge for network access.